openedx/edx-documentation/en_us/olx/source/components/discussion-components.rst

 Note that the name of the XML file must match the value of the @url_name attribute of the ``discussion`` element in the vertical XML file.

-Please note that the second of these methods is a legacy method which will eventually be phased out.

 ***************************************
 Discussion Component XML File Elements
 ***************************************